 Eduzone was a private limited company that supplied Early Years educational products and Early Years furniture to schools, nurseries and child minders.
 ESPO acquired the company following the necessary due diligence in 2018.
-Eduzone has now been incorporated into ESPO Trading Limited.
+Governance for Eduzone has now been incorporated into ESPO Trading Limited, with full merger of the two companies being potentially considered for a later date.